The Hayward school district dedicated Schafer Park Elementary School, which was rebuilt with Measure I bond money, this past weekend.

 Medical internships for San Lorenzo students

-As part of a medical internship this past summer, five students from San Lorenzo's Arroyo High School watched a cadaver being dissected, observed a
+As part of a medical internship this past summer, five students from San Lorenzo's Arroyo High School watched a cadaver being dissected, observed a knee-replacement operation and learned how to apply a cast.

 Nancy Lee, Serey Nouth, Yelba Ortiz, Margaret Snow and Mykel Vallar took part in the two-month internship at the University of California San Francisco Medical Center Orthopaedic Trauma Institute's 2012 Junior Academy.